-We have also looked at areas where conditions have changed significantly and that now warrant new projects that were not necessary or as pressing before.
+We have also added new projects where significant changes in field conditions warrant updated tactics.
 Where feasible, we have added these new projects to address these changed circumstances.

-The proposed Safe, Clean Water Program renewal has new projects as well as a new priority-Priority F: Support Public Health and Public Safety for Our Community.
+The proposed Safe, Clean Water Program renewal was also updated with a new priority-Priority F: Support Public Health and Public Safety for Our Community.
 With the advent of the COVID-19 pandemic that drastically changed the world, the critical need for reliable, safe and clean water, particularly during emergencies, came into even sharper focus.
 Priority F would address the need for enhanced public health and public safety by pulling projects that have multiple benefits from other priority areas.
 The projects are chosen based on their common support of public health and public safety along our waterways and key water infrastructure.

 Once a project is constructed, it is not necessarily finished for all time.
-Projects, particularly flood protection projects, require regular maintenance to continue functioning as designed and provide benefits to the community.
+Projects, particularly flood protection projects, require regular maintenance to continue functioning as designed and providing benefits to the community.

-Projects under Priority F would include coordinating with cities to increase local police patrols near waterways; reducing trash and other pollutants from entering waterways from encampments; removing flood-inducing blockages; managing vegetation and removing sediment to maintain conveyance capacity of flood protection projects.
-Among other projects under this priority are grants and partnerships for agencies, organizations and individuals for water conservation, pollution prevention, creek cleanups and education, wildlife habitat restoration, access to trails and open space; and graffiti and litter removal as well funding for public art to beautify Valley Water property and infrastructure.
+Projects under Priority F would include coordinating with cities to address encampments along waterways; reducing trash and other pollutants from entering waterways from encampments; removing flood-inducing blockages; managing vegetation; and removing sediment to maintain conveyance capacity of flood protection projects.
+Priority F also supports grants and partnerships for agencies, organizations and individuals for water conservation, pollution prevention, creek cleanups and education, wildlife habitat restoration, access to trails and open space; and graffiti and litter removal, as well funding for public art to beautify Valley Water property and infrastructure.